carpentries-lab/deep-learning-intro/_extras/learner-prerequisites.md

 ### Metrics

 You are given the task to classify data into three categories.
 After the first round of training your algorithm, your accuracy turns out at `61%` using only default parameters from example code taken from the web.
 You talk to a collaborator.
-While explaining your results casually over lunch, you are presented with the comment "Ah, this machine learning stuff is not worth a dime!".
+While explaining your results casually, you are presented with the comment "Ah, this machine learning stuff is not worth a dime!".

-1. I've observed this behavior in the past.
-If that claim is brought forward, I explain why it is potentially based on wrong assumptions.
+1. If that claim is brought forward, I explain why it is potentially based on wrong assumptions.
-2. I don't recall the exact reason, by I know from where I can look up how to estimate the accuracy here.
+2. I don't recall the exact reason, by I know from where I can look up how to estimate a reference accuracy to compare to.
 3. I am not sure.
 I'd consult a colleague or a search engine of my liking.
 4. I am unclear why this statement yields a misconception.